Unnamed10110/simpleHighlighter_Unnamed10110/README.md

 # 🔍 Simple Screen Region Highlighter (Windows Tray Service)

-This is a fast, lightweight **screen highlighter overlay** for Windows, inspired by [Flameshot](https://github.com/flameshot-org/flameshot).
+This is a fast, lightweight **screen highlighter overlay** for Windows, inspired by [Flameshot](https://github.com/flameshot-org/flameshot) (Besides many obvious differences, one is that the overlay in the program does not "freeze" the screen the is activated).
 It runs silently in the background, is triggered via a hotkey, and allows you to draw green transparent rectangles on the screen for visual focus or annotation.

 ---